icathaid/lab-06/README.md

 ## Testing

-- TODO
+Going to have to get back to this on a resubmit, I need to get on to lab 7 before deadline

+TODO:

-webserver
+- webserver
   [] Use `supertest` to assert that the server responds to the routes [] Mock out the API calls in the web server test